eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/explore-module/index.md

 | -------- | ------- | -------- | -------------- | ------------ |
 | js.config.modules.explore.startWith | false | no | none | boolean |

-Use this property to load the Explore module as default one after login.
+Use this property to load the Explore module as the default one after login.

 !!! info